repalash/svelte-browser-import/Readme.md

 To import multiple files which import each other, use the `importSvelteUrls` or `importSvelteBundle` function to import the files and then use the `render` function to render the app.

-This needs a file named `App.svelte` which is the entry point, if not provided, the first file in the list will be renamed to `App.svelte`.
+This needs a file named `App.svelte` which is the entry point, if not provided, the only file in the list will be renamed to `App.svelte`, if multiple files, then an `App.svelte` is created that renders all the files as components in the order they are provided.

 ```html
 <!DOCTYPE html>